Skip to main content

 To remove Atomic installed via Cargo:

-cargo uninstall atomic
+cargo uninstall atomic-cli

-Need help?
-Join our Discord community or open an issue on GitHub.
+Need help? open an issue on GitHub.